Cuenca, Ecuador

 What do expats in Cuenca appreciate most about the local culture?

 "It is MUCH better than Costa Rica was.
 Cleaner, safer, more sophisticated, more elegant.
 Don't believe the west bloc weather reports on Cuenca.
 If the days is 5% rain and 25% partially cloudy and 60% sunny, they will report its raining.
 Cuenca placement very high up in a valley in the Andes between the massive weather makers of the steamy Amazon and the temperamental Pacific creates a local low pressure zone.
 So the weather can change and change back in minutes.
-If you are impatient, drive a mile and get whatever weather you want," said one expat who made the move to Cuenca.
+If you are impatient, drive a mile and get whatever weather you want," commented one expat who made the move to Cuenca.

 What do expats find most challenging?

 "One of the most difficult aspects of the Cuenca culture for many expats is the idea of personal space.
 Cuencan culture is considered to be quite close and family-oriented, making it difficult for expats to maintain a sense of personal space.
 Additionally, expats can find the local language and customs complex and challenging.
 Despite the language barrier, expats often find it difficult to create meaningful relationships with local people.
-Additionally, many expats struggle with the pace of life which can be slower than hey may be used to with fewer conveniences like reliable internet and quick access to customer service," remarked one expat who made the move to Cuenca, Ecuador.
+Additionally, many expats struggle with the pace of life which can be slower than hey may be used to with fewer conveniences like reliable internet and quick access to customer service," wrote a member in Cuenca, Ecuador.

 "My Spanish - when caught off-guard, or in the early morning, my language ability (Spanish, but to a degree, English as well :-) fails and I am floundering.
-By afternoon, all is well," explained one expat living in Cuenca, Ecuador.
+By afternoon, all is well," commented one expat who made the move to Cuenca.

 Is there a lot of crime in Cuenca?